Robert Hinde (British Army officer): Awards and decorations

-On 1 January 1955 he received a mention in dispatches "in recognition of distinguished services in Kenya during the period 21st April to 20th October 1954."
+On 1 January 1955 he received a mention in despatches "in recognition of distinguished services in Kenya during the period 21st April to 20th October 1954."

 Personal life

 He married Evelyn Muriel Wright, daughter of Captain Henry FitzHerbert Wright and Muriel Harriet Fletcher on 22 July 1926.
 The couple had one son, William (Bill), and three daughters, Elizabeth, Cathryn and Victoria.
 Hinde's nickname "Looney" was a tribute to both his courage and eccentricity; on one occasion while briefing his senior officers in Normandy in mid-June 1944 he was distracted by a rare caterpillar, which he promptly collected.
 In May 1947 he was detained by a Russian patrol while wandering along the border of the British and Soviet sectors of Berlin with a pair of binoculars.
 After explaining that he was simply birdwatching he was released with an apology.
 Hinde died on 13 July 1981, aged 81, at Salisbury, Wiltshire.